Ross Goodman: Nick Diaz

 Atty.
 Ross Goodman also handled the marijuana case of UFC welterweight contender Nick Diaz.
 He was supposed to be suspended for 1 year because of taking marijuana metabolites and also for providing false information on his pre-fight questionnaires.
 In defense, Goodman said that the marijuana metabolites found in Nick's system did not violate the drug use policy of the Nevada State Athletic Commission (NSAC), the state agency that regulates UFC matches.
 He said that it is "out of competition use" which is permitted by the WADA regulations.

 Wanderlei Silva

-In late May 2014, Wanderlei Silva admittedly dodged a random UFC drug test.
+In late May 2014, Wanderlei Silva refused to take a random drug test.
 NSAC issued an indefinite suspension against Silva including fines.
-Ross Goodman, went into new heights to defend Silva.
+Ross Goodman defended Silva.
 He argued that Silva was not under contract and not a licensee at the time of the test.
 Goodman insisted that the commission's random drug testing law does not cover non-licensed fighter.